top of page

 Fitting

-During a fitting, the device is fit to you, and wear instructions will be given to you by one of our clinicians.
+During a fitting, the device is fitted to you, and wear instructions will be given to you by one of our clinicians.
 Care advice for your device will also be given to you during this appointment.
+For the more complicated devices, these appointments can take up to five hours.

 Review

 A review follows the fitting of your device.
-This may be days, weeks or months after your fitting, and enables us to check on your progress, and make any changes that may be needed.
+This may be days, weeks or months after your fitting, and enables us to check on your progress and make any changes that may be needed.

-It is important to reach out over any concerns or problems regarding your orthotic device.
+It is important to reach out over any concerns or problems regarding your device.
 These may be able to be solved over the phone, or in a review appointment.
 These may include:

 • Issues/concerns with fit or comfort